spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ### Autoscaling

-Careful consideration should be given when scheduling the controller in the cluster.
+Be careful when scheduling the controller in the cluster.
 If the worker pool controller is evicted due to autoscaling or other reasons, it may miss MQTT messages and cause temporary run failures.

-**Therefore, it is strongly recommended to deploy the controller on nodes with high stability and availability.**
+Therefore, we strongly recommend deploying the controller on **nodes with high stability and availability**.

 #### EKS